-- ► Level 1 quoted market prices in active markets for identical assets or liabilities (without any adjustments). - ► Level 2 valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable. - Level 3 valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
+- ▶ Level 1 quoted (unadjusted) market prices in active markets for identical assets or liabilities. - Level 2 valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable. - Level 3 valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.